Ludwig II of Bavaria: Early reign

 Crown Prince Ludwig was in his 19th year when his father died after a three-day illness, and he ascended the Bavarian throne.
 The new king was seen in public for the first time at Maximilian's funeral on March 14.
-At 1.93 meters, Ludwig was exceptionally tall, especially for the time.
+At 6 ft 3.98 in, Ludwig was exceptionally tall, especially for the time.
 Although he was not prepared for high office, his youth and brooding good looks made him popular in Bavaria and elsewhere.
 He continued the state policies of his father and retained his ministers.
 His real interests were in art, music, and architecture.
 One of the first acts of his reign, a few months after his accession, was to summon the composer Richard Wagner to his court.
 Also in 1864, he laid the foundation stone of a new Court Theatre, now the Staatstheater am Gärtnerplatz (Gärtnerplatz-Theater).

 Ludwig's personality was at odds with serving as a head of state.
 He disliked large public functions and avoided formal social events whenever possible, preferring a life of seclusion that he pursued with various creative projects.
+After making regular public appearances and traveling the country for official visits in his early years, he later increasingly withdrew to his castles in the countryside, which, however, did not lessen his popularity among the populace.
 He last inspected a military parade on 22 August 1875 and last gave a court banquet on 10 February 1876.

 His mother had foreseen difficulties for Ludwig when she recorded her concern for her introverted and creative son.
-These preferences, combined with Ludwig's avoidance of Munich and participation in the government there, caused considerable tension with the king's government ministers, but did not lessen his popularity among the populace.

-The king enjoyed traveling in the Bavarian countryside and chatting with farmers and labourers he met along the way.
+He rarely visited his mother at Nymphenburg Palace anymore and only travelled to Hohenschwangau Castle when she was absent.
+He also increasingly avoided contact with other relatives, such as his first cousin Ludwig (the future King Ludwig III), who was half a year older, as he felt their boisterous manner within the family was not subservient or respectful enough.
+However, he retained a loving and caring affection for his younger brother Otto, who was suffering from increasing mental illness.
+But even after his withdrawal from public appearances, the king enjoyed traveling in the Bavarian countryside and chatting with farmers and labourers he met along the way.
 He also delighted in rewarding those who were hospitable to him during his travels with lavish gifts.
 He is still remembered in Bavaria as Unser Kini ("Our Cherished King" in the Bavarian dialect).